praveek/launch.en/help/extension-dev/modules/web/views.md

 ---
-title: Views
+title: Views in Web Extensions
-seo-title: Views
-description: Views
-seo-description: Views
+description: Learn how to define views for library modules in your Adobe Experience Platform Launch web extensions.
 ---

-# Views
+# Views in web extensions

 Each event, condition, action, or data element type may provide a view allowing a user to supply settings.
 The extension may also have a top-level [extension configuration view](../../configuration.md) which allows users to supply global settings for the entire extension.
 The process of building a view is identical across all types of views.